 The Internet has evolved far beyond its initial experimental setting.Today’s information infrastructure encompasses a host of public and private IP-based and other networks with potentially global reach.It is estimated that more than 5,000 networks interconnect in the Internet[source: U.S.A.].

 The significance of the Internet can be measured by a number of quantitative and qualitative metrics.
 Quantitative metrics measuring the size and growth of the Internet include, for example,its contribution to GDP[source: U.S.A.], growth in infrastructure deployment (e.g., international Internet bandwidth, length of fibre deployed, the number of Internet servers), content (e.g., number of websites, volume of data traffic transmitted or stored) and Internet adoption (e.g., number of Internet subscriptions, number of fixed and wireless broadband subscriptions, number of Internet users) and diverse activities carried out viathe Internet (e.g., integration of the Internet into existing business or citizen processes), inter alia.
 Qualitative metrics include measuring the impact of the Internet in transforming or inventing new business and citizen processes, for example.
-Various studies suggest that the Internet is transforming the global economy, as well as local economies.The Internet contributes to the global economy and creates opportunities for communities around the world.
+Various studies suggest that the Internet is transforming the global economy, as well as local economies.

 The Internet has also become a vehicle for spam, online child pornography and other abuses of children, identity theft and cybercrime,,cyberterrorism, as well as use of Internet resources for purposes that are inconsistent with international peace, stability and security [source: Russian Federation].
 Indeed, lack of security may limit even wider adoption of the Internet and its use for greater good; further, greater locallanguage content is strongly associated with greater Internet use in many parts of the world, so the lack of locallanguage content may inhibit demand [source: Saudi Arabia and Sudan ].
 Considerable work has been done to mitigate these issues at ITU (e.g. various study groups within ITU, ITU-IMPACT) and in many forums, including, for example: the Council of Europe; the Organisation for Economic Cooperation and Development (OECD); the Asia-Pacific Economic Cooperation Forum (APEC); the Forum for Incident Response and Security Teams (FIRST); the Messaging Anti-Abuse Working Group (MAAWG); the Anti-Phishing Working Group, and the Government Group of Experts (GGE) in Committee 1 of the UN General Assembly, which are addressing issues related to cybercrime, fraud, and child pornography.
 There is a strong correlation between the development of local network infrastructure and the growth of local content.
 As a result of investments made around the world, local content is growing in volume.
 Further, local content composition is changing.
 Today, content is no longer dominated by developed countries but is more representative of the diversity of the many cultures, languages, and communities that exist across the globe [source: U.S.A.].
+Internet has been used as a tool/means to disseminate false, untrue, misleading, inciting, provocative information, propaganda, cultural attack which have had adverse impact on culture, dignity, customs, tradition, conviction belief, friendship, family life, honor of peoples in certain circumstances, and for certain countries as well as social instability, security, integrity, unity, solidarity, integrity, political stability and peace in certain other countries.

 In fact, the Internet is todayavailable in nearly every country and supports applications that touch on virtually all aspects of society.
 The Internet has become a vital part of critical national information infrastructure, and a key driver of socio-economic growth and development, among other drivers.
-A 10% increase in broadband penetration has been estimated to yield a 1.21–1.38% increase in Gross Domestic Product (GDP) growth on average for high-income and low-/middle-income countries respectively (World Bank, 2009).
-Country case studies yield similar estimates for individual countries (e.g., for Panama, the Philippines and Turkey).